 Figure 1 presents the syntax of our module language.
 We assume a core language consisting of syntax for kinds, types, and expressions, whose details do not matter for our development.
-The module language is very similar to that of Standard ML, except that functors are higher-order, and signature declarations may be nested inside structures.
-The syntax contains all the features one would expect to find: value/type/module/signature
+Binding constructs for types and values are provided as part of the module language.
+For simplicity, we assume that all language entities share a single identifier syntax.3